Certified Research Administrator (CRA) Study Team

 Each participant will be expected to attend and participate in the study sessions.

-The CRA Study Team schedule is posted several weeks before the start of each cohort.
+The study team schedule is posted several weeks before the start of each cohort, which begin around March and September of each year.
 The team accepts new members at any time and sessions will be repeated each fall semester.

 This will be a group effort.
 As a team member, you will be expected to contribute and participate at each session.